Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - According to the World Health Organization (WHO), up to 80% of premature heart disease and stroke cases are preventable through lifestyle modification.

-- Moderate exercise (at least 30 minutes every day) can decrease all-cause mortality risks considerably, as well as decrease the risk of cardiovascular disease, diabetes, and some types of cancers.
+- Moderate exercise (at least 30 minutes every day) may decrease the leading-cause mortality risks, as well as decrease the risk of cardiovascular disease, diabetes, and some types of cancers.

 - Global health reports estimate that approximately one in three adults lives with at least one lifestyle-related chronic condition such as hypertension, diabetes, or obesity.